Depending on who you ask “Sometimes” is a very loaded word.

 These are the tweets that get retweeted and favorited but also create some questions and reactions that are difficult to explore in 140.
 So here I am.

 This tweet was borne out of mostly living with a teacher and being one too.
 I know I never worked harder than when I was in the classroom.
 I work long hours now, perhaps more than when I taught but I still remember the biggest thing I gained when I left the classroom was autonomy of my time.
 Being able to go the bathroom when I wanted was a luxury I didn’t have for the 14 years I taught grades 1-8.
-Being able to take 10 minutes … Read the rest
+Being able to take 10 minutes to walk across the office to chat with a co-worker about a … Read the rest